PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

             Proof
             ^^^
-            note that the objective function can be represented as:
+            Note that the objective function can be represented as:

             .. math::
                 :label: cpo-eq-35